alifeee/hmo-licences-in-sheffield/README.md

 done <<< $(cat "${file}" | csvtool namedcol latitude - | awk '$0 ~ "null" {print NR}')
 ```

+also:

-also change the first few columns to be `Address 1,Address 2,Address 3,`
+- change the first few columns to be `Address 1,Address 2,Address 3,`
+- change the column headers to be the same as previous sheets

 add some style information (from "Permitted Occupants" column)